8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 ## Why did I make it?

-I coded on IntelliJ because my company had customization on it.
-However, IntelliJ (Community Edition) has below limitation.
+The code searching function of IntelliJ (Community Edition) has below limitation.

 ![IntelliJ's limitation in source code searching][intellij-search-limit]